thezem/Picko/readme.md

 });
 ```

+## Why?

+I really do like the simplicity of Express, but I also like the real-time communication that Socket.IO provides.
+I wanted to create a server that could handle both HTTP requests and real-time communication, so I decided to combine the two.
+I also wanted to create a server that was easy to use and had a simple API, so I created _Picko_.

+### No websocket support on the client side?

+No problem!
+Picko will automatically fall back to HTTP polling if the client does not support WebSockets.

+### You don't wanna use the client?

+No problem!
+Picko is built on top of Express, so you can use it just like you would any other Express server.

+- You can easily write your server in Express-like Api
+- And use a fetch-like client to communicate with the server
+- isn't that cool?

 ## How it Works

 Picko is built on top of the Express framework, providing a familiar API for defining routes and handling HTTP requests.
 However, it also utilizes the Socket.IO library to enable real-time communication with clients via WebSockets.